professorpalmer/sendoria/README.md

 - Add channel IDs to config file

 ### 5. Run the Bot
+**Option A: Automatic (Recommended)**
+- Enable autostart: `//send autostart on` in FFXI
+- The bot will automatically start/stop with the addon

+**Option B: Manual**
 - Double-click `SendoriaBot.exe` (accept the Windows security warning)
 - Keep it running for as long as you want to use the relay

 ### 6. Enable Relay in FFXI
 Run these commands to start relaying:
 - `//lua l sendoria` - Load the addon
+- `//send autostart on` - Enable automatic bot management (recommended)
 - `//send relay on` - Enable relay mode
 - `//send tell on` - Enable tell relay
 - `//send outgoing on` - Show your character's own sent messages (optional)
 - `//send party on` - Enable party relay (optional)
 - `//send ls1 on` - Enable linkshell relay (optional)

+**Note**: With autostart enabled, the Discord bot will automatically start when you load the addon and stop when you unload it.
+You can still manually control the bot with `//send stop` or by running the executable directly.

 ## How to Use